Abstract

 No | 17 (8.6) | 5 (29.5) | 12 (70.6) |

 Regarding the impact of the MD on H. pylori infection, two factors showed statistically significant differences: Olive oil and dairy product consumption (Table 2).
 Specifically, H. pylori infection was less frequent among patients who consumed olive oil (8.5%) compared to those who did not include olive oil in their diet (19.1%) (P = 0.029).
-Likewise, more positively diagnosed cases (20.4%) were noted in participants who reported daily consumption of dairy products for breakfast, compared to those who did not consume dairy products regularly (9.4%) (P = 0.040).
+Likewise, more positively diagnosed cases (20.4%) were noted among participants who reported daily consumption of dairy products for breakfast, compared to those who did not consume dairy products regularly (9.4%) (P = 0.040).

 Factors Associated with Helicobacter pylori Infection: The Role of the Mediterranean Diet a

-Variables | Total | Helicobacter pylori infection | P-Value | |
+Variables | Total | Helicobacter pylori Infection | P-Value | |

 ---|---|---|---|---|

-24 (12.1) | 174 (87.9) | |||
+Positive; 24 (12.1) | Negative; 174 (87.9) | |||

 One fruit daily | 0.730 | |||